top of page

 2. Applicants may submit more than one project proposal, but only one project proposed by the same applicant will be chosen.

-3. Grants will be disbursed in 2 installments; 70% of the grant amount will be paid upon submission of a first-draft screenplay or updated treatment (for non-fiction) and 30% upon submission of a first-draft film.
+3. Grants will be disbursed in 2 installments; 70% of the grant amount will be paid upon submission of a screenplay or updated treatment (for non-fiction) and 30% upon submission of a first-draft film.

 5. Applications must guarantee that no rights of third parties are violated by the material used in the complete film submitted to the festival.
 Applicants have sole responsibility towards third parties in case of disputes over copyright violations.

 6. Each film project produced in the CCCL Film Grants program will be owned by the grantee.
-However, the grantee will agree to grant CCCL Film Festival educational distribution rights, including showing at CCCL events and third-party events, using the films for promotion, and marketing for CCCL Film Festival.
+However, the grantee will agree to grant CCCL Film Festival 2-year educational distribution rights, including showing at CCCL events and third-party events, using the films for promotion, and marketing for CCCL Film Festival.

 9. CCCL reserves the right to revise, alter or otherwise change any information or rules announced here or elsewhere without prior notice.